All Episodes

 They think something that was sort of waiting at the bottom, and when the right kind of toxins reached it, activated this thing, which began to kill fish, put bloody sores on fish.

-And I've got a BBC report, received late last night, which says now Hysteria has spread thousands of miles into the North Atlantic.
+And I've got a BBC report received late last night, which says now hysteria has spread thousands of miles into the North Atlantic.

-And this is one of the things that comes up, but you know what also comes up is when the energy, what you had said earlier, it was during one of the advertisements about the fact that we're energetic beings first.
+But you know what also comes up is when the energy, what you had said earlier, it was during one of the advertisements about the fact that we're energetic beings first.

-Becoming clearer to everyone.
+I mean, that's becoming clearer to everyone.

 We're electrical beings.